Using SDK

 Once you have done that you can select DT_AdSurfaceDataTable for surfaces or DT_BrandedObjDataTable for branded objects and select row with the ID you want to serve there.

-In case that the data is missing from actors in your scene or something got corrupted, you can always try one buttonfix from ReneVerse Editor by clicking on the Update All Scene Surfaces button.
+In case that the data is missing from actors in your scene or something got corrupted, you can always try one button fix from ReneVerse Editor by clicking on the Cleanup and update ads in scene button.

 Once the ads are served, data is being collected for each ad actor you have placed in the scene.
 To view debug information for each object in scene you can use console command Debug.DrawTrackingData 1.
 Console can be accessed by clicking ~ key.